 This is why it is vitally important to request debt validation from First Financial Asset Management as soon as possible.

-Debt validation allows you to know for sure that First Financial Asset Management has all the correct information about your debt.
+Debt validation allows you to know for sure that they have all the correct information about your debt.

 It is a right that is granted to you under the FDCPA and prevents you from repaying a debt based on inaccurate information.

-If First Financial Asset Management turns out to be reporting false information, you can file a dispute with the credit bureaus to have the account removed from your record.
+If they turn out to be reporting false information, you can file a dispute with the credit bureaus to have the account removed from your record.

 This is how many people get out of paying debts on a technicality.